vedro-universe/vedro-docs/docs/tutorial/api/chapter2-data-models.md

 ## Data Validation

-The beauty of data models is their ability not only to generate data but also [validate it](https://d42.vedro.io/docs/features/validation).
+The beauty of data models is their ability not only to generate data but also <Link to="https://d42.vedro.io/docs/features/validation">validate it</Link>.
 The validation process ensures that the received response fits our defined data model:

 <Tabs>
   <TabItem value="correct-fields" label="🍏 OK" default>